ararchch/api-gateway/README.md

 An API Gateway written in `GO` that uses CloudWeGo `Kitex` and `Hertz` frameworks to develop an API Gateway that accepts `HTTP` requests encoded in `JSON` format, Utilising the Generic-Call feature of `Kitex` to translate these requests into `Thrift` binary format requests.
 The API Gateway will then proceed to forward the translated requests to one of the backend `RPC` servers obtained from the registry centre.

-**At the last minute, we realised that we misinterpret the instructions and improved our API gateway.
-We created a branch called `Old-APi-Gateway` to store the older-version of our API**<br>
+**Note to assessors: Only very recently, we realised that we misinterpreted the instructions provided, and we made some last minute changes to our API gateway.
+We have created a branch called `Old-APi-Gateway` to store the previous implementation. **<br>
-**We have improved our project in this Main branch but unfortunately, we do not have time to do the testing and therefore, the testing done here is for the older-version**
+**Unfortunately, while we have improved our project in this Main branch, we did not have enough time to do the testing/benchmarking, so the testing done here is for the older-version.
+We are really sorry for the trouble.**

 ## Tech Design